Multi-booting: Number of operating systems per storage device

-In a multi-boot computer each of the multiple operating systems can reside on its own storage device, or some storage devices might contain more than one operating system in different partitions.
-The boot loader in or loaded by the MBR displays a menu of logical drives and loads the selected boot loader from the PBR of that drive.
+In a multi-boot computer, each of the multiple operating systems can reside on its own storage device, or some storage devices might contain more than one operating system in different partitions.
+The bootloader loaded by the PC displays a menu of choices and loads the selected OS from the PBR of that drive.

 An example of a computer with one operating system per storage device is a dual-booting computer that stores Windows on one disk drive and Linux on another disk drive.
-In this case a multi-booting boot loader is not strictly necessary because the user can choose to enter BIOS configuration immediately after power-up and make the desired drive first in the boot-order list.
-However, it is more convenient to have a multi-booting boot loader on one of the drives, set BIOS once to always start booting from (i.e. load the boot loader from) that drive, and then allow the user to choose an operating system from that boot loader's menu.
-No special disk partitioning is necessary when each operating system has its own dedicated disk drive.
+In this case a multi-booting bootloader is not strictly necessary because the user can choose to enter a one-time boot menu (quite often F-12). immediately after power-up and pick the desired OS from the list.